 Trulia, to keep it simple, is essentially a composite of Zillow and Realtor.com.
 It won't be long until all three are the same website.
-Trulia brings very little to the world that is new other than a Realor.com atmosphere with more data and some blogging.
+Trulia brings very little to the world that is new other than a Realor.com atmosphere with more data.
 One big problem is that this extra data (sales numbers, tax info, town assessments, etc...) is often wrong.
 This data, which Zillow.com also likes to pull, is compiled by a robot pulling from town websites and databases.
 Most of the time the information is correct, but it is not uncommon for it to be wrong.
 The main reason is that these robots don't double-check their work and a listing on Field Point Road, might actually be on Field Point Circle.
 Big difference.

 I have received many emails and calls asking about sales data that was seen on Zillow or Trulia only to realize that it is wrong.
 Some of these calls would have resulted in mispricings had I not found out the truth.
 All of these websites are useful, but please please take a second to understand just how they are created and why some robot from Seattle might not have the valuation spot on.

 For more information on Fieldstone Group or Scott Elwell, please visit their Douglas Elliman page here.

 Zillow search for Greenwich CT Real Estate, Here.